Theater Historian and Dramaturg

-- Maya Cantu is a dramaturg, scholar and theater historian devoted to the revitalization of forgotten classics.
-She is currently completing her Doctor of Fine Arts degree at Yale School of Drama.
-Maya is Mint Theater's Dramaturgical Adviser and the author of the Van Druten biography that appears in our program.
+- Maya Cantu is a theater historian, scholar and dramaturg devoted to the revitalization of forgotten classics.
+She recently completed her Doctor of Fine Arts degree at Yale School of Drama, where she received her MFA in Dramaturgy and Dramatic Criticism in 2010.
+Her research focuses on Broadway plays and musicals of the modernist era.
+Maya is Mint Theater's Dramaturgical Advisor and the author of the Ferenc Molnár biography that appears in our program and flyer.

 - Saturday, February 15, after the matinee

 - Istvan Varkonyi is Associate Professor of German in the Department of French, German, Italian, and Slavic at Temple University.
 His area of research has been the literature and culture of Fin-de-Siècle Vienna, as well as the modernist literature of Central Europe.
 Dr. Varkonyi has been a recipient of two German Academic Exchange Commission (DAAD) Fellowships as well as two Fulbright Research Fellowships.
 He received his Ph.D. in German Language and Literature from Washington University, St. Louis.

 Professor of Dramaturgy and Dramatic Criticism, Yale School of Drama

 - James Leverett is an expert in European theater of the nineteenth and twentieth centuries.
 He has worked as a dramaturg at the Mark Taper Forum, Berkeley Repertory Theatre, Theatre for a New Audience, Berkshire Theatre Festival, and New York Shakespeare Festival.
 In 1988, he received the first Literary Managers and Dramaturgs of the Americas Award for service to the field.
 He holds a B.A. in German from Millsaps College, an M.A. in German from Rutgers University, and an M.A. in Theatre from the City University of New York.